grssmnn2/bamazon/README.md

 ![initial table screen](images/Screen1.PNG)

 ## User selects which item to purchase
+#### Choose by entering a number value for the item ID and number quantity when prompted.
 ![user chooses item](images/itemselection.PNG)

 ## User is shown total stock remaining and price per order